What is a Contract?

-- Price quotations are not usually offers, They're no more than a simple statements of a price at which property or services might be supplied.
+- Price quotations are not usually offers, They're no more than a simple statement of a price at which property or services might be supplied

 - Advertisements are intended to lead in due course to binding contracts of sale after enquiries and further bargaining and negotiations, and determining the customer’s capability to pay.

 There is an element of public policy at play here at well.
 Advertisements cannot be easily retracted.
 It would not be desirable for advertisers to be bound to deliver when an order is placed for an advertised product.
 Even Amazon runs out of products stocked.
 Products reach end of life (and in some cases can't be sold due to illegality), and advertisements might be place don some websites that cannot be easily removed by the wholesaler or retailer

 - Over the Counter sales and displays of goods in shop windows or in the store itself.

 Items offered for sale at listed prices are invitations to treat.

 It is the customer that makes an offer to purchase when the customer hands the product or requests the product over the counter

 - When the auctioneer calls for bids, they are invitations to treat.

 - Bidders make offers to the auctioneer.

 - It is open to the auctioneer to accept or reject any offer made by a bidder.